-For year 2016, business activity in ALSA is rather low with only €0.5M premiums written in the Miscellaneous Financial Loss line of business, and business is 100% ceded.
+For year 2017, business activity in ALSA is rather low with only €0.15M premiums written in the Miscellaneous Financial Loss line of business, and business is 100% ceded.
+In anticipation of entering into a Shares Purchase Agreement (SPA) with a third party in 2018, all liabilities in AILSA were either novated or commuted during 2017.
+The SPA covers the acquisition of 100% the shares of AILSA.
+The resulting balance sheet purchased would consist of cash and shareholders' funds only.